 Though there might’ve been unfounded rumours floating about of romantic flings with Nell Gwynn, Lady Hamilton, and Ann Hathaway, an expert – who wishes to remain anonymous – believes, as a carefree, gay, young cabin boy, Nelson would’ve had plenty of opportunity to engage in relationships of a more Socratic nature.
 Certainly, Thomas Hardy was probably a good looking chap, as many a sailor’s roving eye could’ve attested, had they survived to this day.
-And probably grew more attractive by the day with the passing months at sea, deprived of female company.
+And he probably grew more attractive by the day with the passing months at sea, deprived of female company.
 A fact that might not have escaped Nelson’s good eye.
 In the famous novels Hardy wrote later, he never once mentioned Nelson.
 We can assume it may have been in an effort to forget any goings on below decks he might have felt ashamed of.
 Or maybe not.
-Yet it would be remiss of me to choose not to raise the possibility.
+Yet, as a muckraking hack, it would be remiss of me to choose not to raise the possibility.

 “Any port in a storm” the old saying goes.
 We all know Jolly Jack Tars have never been too fussy about ‘boarding handsome frigates by the stern’ in foreign backwaters, and we can just as easily assume Nelson was no different, as assume he was.
 If the admiral was gay, he could’ve been a regular in some of the gay bars in Marrakech that might’ve existed, just before he won the historic Battle of Trafalgar.
 Furthemore, without hard evidence suggesting otherwise, it can be supposed he might have even disguised himself in woman’s clothes to avoid being recognised.
 That could be the reason that no firm sightings of him visiting gay bars were recorded at the time.